Vapes may cost less than cigarettes but they're still a fire risk, and they still contain nicotine, which is highly addictive.

 Lots of the risk around vaping and e-cigarettes is related to their batteries and how they’re charged, so:

-- Never leave e-cigarettes charging unattended or on overnight.
+- Never leave the device charging unattended or on overnight.

-- Don’t leave items continuously on charge (after the charge cycle is complete).
+- Don’t leave items continuously on charge (after the charge cycle is complete - this is usually shown by a light on the device).

 - Do not cover batteries that are on charge, in case of overheating.